 Elecraft KAT-500 Tuner

 This is a great tuner, although not inexpensive.
 It is built to handle 500 watts, as a companion to the Elecraft KPA-500 500W HF Linear Amplifier.
 It has 3 antenna ports.
 It does a great job of tuning and, like most automatic antenna tuners, it is very LOUD when it has to search for a match.
 In fact, this is the loudest tuner I have ever seen.
 That is really my only complaint about it.
 If you go to a previously-used frequency, tuning is very quick and you barely notice the noise.

 I do not use the power from my IC-7300 to power this tuner.
 The maximum current needed by the KAT-500 is close to the 1 Amp maximum current that the Icom rigs normally supply on the antenna tuner port.
-So I suggest using your separate station power supply for ht tuner.
-I just connect the data plug on the Antenna tuner cable to the radio, then connect the separate power connector to my main supply.
+So I suggest using your separate station power supply for an external tuner such as the KAT-500.
+I connect the 4-pin connector to the radio, then connect the data plug to the Tuner and the power connector to my Station 12-volt power supply.

 LDG Electronics IT-100 Tuner